Mini LLMs on Local Hardware: Powering Air-Gapped Artificial Intelligence

 Parameter Count and Context Windows

 Parameter count affects memory footprint and inference rate.
 Fewer parameters mean faster tokens and easier batching.
+Many small LLMs operate in the sweet spot between responsiveness and capability, avoiding the overhead of large language models with tens of billion parameters.
 Context window length defines how much text you can feed at once.
 Longer windows feel luxurious, yet each token must be processed at every step.

 On local rigs, a balanced window is kinder to throughput.
 If you need large references, consider chunking and retrieval rather than stuffing everything into a single prompt.
 Thoughtful segmentation keeps generations sharp and attention focused.